Why Pony Rides Are Not Animal Cruelty: A Horse Trainer's Opinion

 I know this is the good ol' U.S. of A. where we all are allowed to have our own opinions and speak freely on them.
-In my opinion though, before you start speaking freely on your opinions, you should educate yourselves on what you are talking about.
-So, allow me to enlighten any of you who think my pony ride ponies are cruelly enslaved.
+In my opinion, though, before you start speaking freely on your opinions, you should educate yourselves on what you are talking about.
+So, allow me to enlighten any of you who think the ponies who work in my pony rides are cruelly enslaved.

 Horses Are Not Wild Animals Anymore

-Horses are 1000-pound animals and we can't make them do anything.
-Anyone who knows horses knows that you can't force a thousand pound animal to do something that it doesn't want to do.
+Horses are 1,000-pound animals, and we can't make them do anything.
+Anyone who knows horses knows that you can't force a 1,000-pound animal to do something that it doesn't want to do.
 One would think that would be common sense.

 Horses are flight animals.
 They are reactive to things they are afraid of.
 If they really were that scared or abused, they would not do what we asked them to do.
 There would be nothing we would be able to do about it.
-Ask anyone who has ever tried to load a horse on a horse trailer when it didn't feel like it or take oral medication.
+Ask anyone who has ever tried to load a horse on a horse trailer when it didn't feel like it or tried to get a horse to take oral medication.
 If they aren't comfortable with something, they won't do it.
 There is no making them!

 We Train Them for the Job

 Since over the passage of time we have domesticated horses, we have had to train them and acclimate them to doing the things we want them to do.
 In order for us tiny humans to be safe around even the smallest horse, we have to use gentle training methods.
 Good trainers help the horse to understand what they want them to do.
 Horses speak to each other in body language, and people who understand how it works use that to train horses.